Theater review: Second City, 'Barack Stars: The Wrath of Rahm' at Woolly Mammoth

 The show is a professional job, peppered with well-timed potshots that often take less than 20 seconds.
 Low blows are delivered to such sitting ducks as Tiger Woods, teachers' pay and even abortion.
 That last prickly topic finds the troupe at its most economical: The one-liner was far shorter than the laughter that followed it.

 Playing Obama in several sketches, Richardson toys with sermonizing cadences -- even the staff is addressed in well-crafted speeches -- and finds an instant or two to tap into the president's unbridled side.
 (Hmm, what comic rewards might be discovered if the show followed that path a little further?)
 Sniffen turns out to have an excellent deadpan delivery that pays dividends as Abraham Lincoln, of all people, while the tightly wired Weitberg seems funny no matter what he's doing.

 For dessert, the company offers small but satisfying servings of improvisation.
 At Thursday's opening performance, Brooke Bagnall and Lilly Allison played shady undercover operatives connecting the dots diabolically linking one of them to "Jersey Shore."
 That topic was supplied by the audience, which also came up with key words for a debate about pulchritudinous architecture micturating -- words that were kept secret from debaters Weitberg and Bagnall.
 The comic tension was sweet as the performers ad-libbed toward a solution to that bizarre puzzle, and one lesson grew clear: You never want to get into a game of high-stakes charades against these guys.

-By Second City.
+by Second City.
 Directed by Marc Warzecha.
 Set design, Sean Joseph Urbantke; musical director, Bryan Dunn.
 With Abby McEnany.
 About two hours.
 Through Feb.
 21 at Woolly Mammoth, 641 D St. NW.